 Few things are as powerful as regularly contributing to your investment accounts regardless of what happens in your personal or professional life.

 Time is one of the most powerful secrets of investing.
-A 5% annual compounding interest of an investment portfolio can result in massive wealth a couple of decades down the road.
+A 5% annual compounding interest on an investment portfolio can result in massive wealth a couple of decades later.